 In the past 150 years, human industrial activity has accelerated the rate of change in the climate due to the increase in greenhouse gases (carbon dioxide, methane and nitrous oxide, among others).
 Scientific studies describing this climate change continue to be produced and its expected impacts continue to be assessed.

 Already, California is confronting rising demand for water and diminishing supplies.
 At the same time, the state’s water infrastructure such as levees is aging and in disrepair—conditions expected to be made worse by climate change.

 Facts and figures for the potential impact of climate change continue to be unveiled.
 Recent reports by the California Environmental Protection Agency, California Energy Commission and California Natural Resources Agency have concluded:

 - Precipitation patterns are changing.
 More rain, less snow and shrinking glaciers in the Sierra Nevada (the primary source of much of California’s fresh water supplies) are likely.
 In addition, less snowpack and earlier springtime melting are reducing hydropower capacity

-- Hotter temperatures will also lead to more wildfires of increased intensity; already more than half of California’s largest wildfires have been in the last decade.
+- Hotter temperatures will lead to more wildfires of increased intensity; already more than half of California’s largest wildfires have been in the last decade.
 In addition, hotter weather will likely lead to more potentially lethal heat waves and related water shortages and droughts, while the cold periods in winter needed for growing fruits and nuts will be shorter

 - Dry weather will lead to more tree deaths and altered vegetation patterns, with some plants moving to higher ground.
 More wildlife also is expected to change habitat, with some already migrating to higher ground